Computer Information Systems/Computer Support

 Related disciplines include Computer Support Services and Computer Web Development.

 The AS degree in Computer Information Systems provides students with a broad-based programming and mathematics background in preparation for a career as a computer programmer or developer.
-Students who complete this degree program and programs to which they may transfer may find positions in a computer programming field.
+Students who complete this degree program and programs to which they may transfer may find positions in the computer programming or software engineering fields.

 The Certificate in Computer Information Systems/Computer Support provides students with the basic courses required for careers as entry-level programmers or help desk positions.